Neodiablow/awesomeconf/README.md

 And of course I use Vim (emacs lovers should change the default editor).

+This theme is still under developpement, it is planed to mostrly remove conky

 ## INSTALL :
 copy themes/ icons/ rc.lua to ~/.config/awesome